 Who has to do certified payroll?

 Contractors and subcontractors that work on qualifying government contracts that fall under DBRA, SCA or local prevailing wage laws are required to do certified payroll.
 Federally assisted contracts, where federal and local dollars are combined, also fall under these rules.
 Contracts must meet a certain dollar amount to trigger these regulations.
 Davis-Bacon Act applies to federally funded contracts over $2,000 for the construction, alteration or repair or public buildings or public works.
-SCA applies to prime contracts in excess of $2,500 to pay service employees.
-Additionally, Federally assisted contracts, where federal and local dollars are combined, also fall under these rules.
+SCA applies to prime contracts in excess of $2,500.
+Contracts under this amount fall under the federal minimum wage.
+Additionally, federally assisted contracts, where federal and local dollars are combined, also fall under these rules.

 There are state and municipal regulations in some areas as well.
 It is always the responsibility of the contractor or subcontractor to know and follow all applicable laws.